-Theft (unauthorized taking), loss (failure to account for), or release (causing an occupational exposure or release outside of the primary barriers of biocontainment) of a biological select agent or toxin must be reported to the Federal Select Agent Program.
+Theft (unauthorized taking), loss (failure to account for), or release (causing an occupational exposure or release outside of the primary barriers of biocontainment) of a biological select agent or toxin must be reported immediately to the Federal Select Agent Program and appropriate Federal, State, or local law enforcement agencies, as applicable.

-In 2022, the Federal Select Agent Program received six reports of losses, 170 reports of releases, and no reports of thefts.
-The six losses were reported to the Federal Bureau of Investigation for investigation.
-None of the releases resulted in illness, nor did they result in any deaths or transmission among workers or to the outside of a laboratory into the surrounding environment or community.
+In 2023, the Federal Select Agent Program received eight reports of losses, 215 reports of releases, and no reports of thefts.
+The eight losses were reported to the Federal Bureau of Investigation for investigation.
+One of the releases resulted in one occupational illness2.
+None of the releases resulted in any deaths nor transmission among workers or to the outside of a laboratory into the surrounding environment or community.

-The Federal Select Agent Program engages with the regulated community throughout the year to increase awareness of safe work practices in the laboratory to reduce the number of occupational exposures.
+The Federal Select Agent Program engages with the regulated community throughout the year to increase awareness of safe work practices in the laboratory to reduce the number of occupational exposures to select agents and toxins.